-Gather your spices, and prepare your spice mix by combining in a small bowl.
+After gathering your spices, prepare your spice mix by combining in a small bowl.

 Prepare the butter chicken sauce

-Gather the remaining ingredients for the butter chicken sauce.
+Gather the remaining ingredients for the murgh makhani sauce.

 Finely dice the ginger, and chop the garlic and onion.
 We typically use about 5 garlic cloves, which is typically about 2 tablespoons.
 If you have extra, use it.
 Never skimp on the garlic!

-Next melt the 2 tablespoons of ghee in a skillet over medium heat.
+To start cooking the curry, melt 2 tablespoons of ghee in a skillet over medium heat.
 Ghee is a clarified butter you will frequently find in Indian cuisine.
 Clarified butter is butter in which all of the milk solids and water have been removed, resulting in a sweet, nutty flavor.
-In addition, Ghee has a much higher smoke point than regular butter, making it much less likely to burn when using it to fry or saute with.
+In addition, Ghee has a much higher smoke point than regular butter, making it much less likely to burn when using it to fry or sauté with.
 Icing on the cake, because the milk solids are removed, ghee can be used for people with dairy sensitivities, and is shelf stable.